DEADLINE ALERT For BMBL, MGX, POWW, FNA: Law Offices Of Howard G. Smith Reminds Investors Of Class Actions On Behalf Of Shareholders

-(MENAFN- GlobeNewsWire - Nasdaq) BENSALEM, Pa., Oct.
-31, 2024 (GLOBE NEWSWIRE) -- Law Offices of Howard G. Smith reminds investors that class action lawsuits have been filed on behalf of shareholders of the following publicly-traded companies.
+(MENAFN- GlobeNewsWire - Nasdaq) BENSALEM, Pa, Nov.
+06, 2024 (GLOBE NEWSWIRE) -- Law Offices of Howard G. Smith reminds investors that class action lawsuits have been filed on behalf of shareholders of the following publicly-traded companies.
 Investors have until the deadlines listed below to file a lead plaintiff motion.

 Investors suffering losses on their investments are encouraged to contact the Law Offices of Howard G. Smith to discuss their legal rights in these class actions at (215) 638-4847 or by email to ... .